Tony Johnson (fighter): Absolute Championship Akhmat

 He fought for the vacant ACA Heavyweight Championship against Daniel Omielańczuk at ACA 114: Omielańczuk vs. Johnson.
 He won the fight by KO in the first round, becoming the first opponent to knock him out in 36 fights.

 Johnson defended his title on April 23, 2021 at ACA 122 against Dmitry Poberezhets.
 He won the bout via TKO from ground and pound in the third round.

 Johnson defended his title against Mukhumat Vakhaev on November 18, 2021 at ACA 132: Johnson vs. Vakhaev.
 He won the bout after dropping Vakhaev and then finishing him on the ground at the end of the first round.

 Johnson was scheduled to make his third title defense against Salimgerey Rasulov at ACA 137 on March 6, 2022.
 After being unable to obtain a visa in time, Johnson was forced to pull out of the bout.

 Johnson was rescheduled against Salimgerey Rasulov for ACA 138 on March 27, 2022.
 He lost the bout and title after being knocked out in the first round.

-Johnson faced Evgeny Goncharov on September 23, 2022 at ACA 145.
+Johnson faced Evgeniy Goncharov on September 23, 2022 at ACA 145.
 He lost the bout via knockout at the end of the first round.

+In the Quarter-final of the 2023 ACA Heavyweight Grand Prix Johnson faced Anton Vyazigin on June 2, 2023 at ACA 158: Mokhnatkin vs Olenichev, losing the bout via unanimous decision.

+Johnson rebounded in a rematch against Denis Smoldarev on November 3, 2023 at ACA 165: Dakaev vs. Batista, knocking Smoldarev out twenty one seconds into the bout.

+Johnson faced Carlos Felipe on March 29, 2024 at ACA 173: Frolov vs. Yankovsky, winning the bout via split decision.